 Mr. DeMarinis played a YouTube video from the Maryland State Board of Elections titled Transparency, Accountability, and Political Ads.
-He further described the video he played and discussed the positive impact of labeling political ads, and creation of databases for the ads for voters to make the best decisions with the transparency.
+He further described the video he played, and discussed the positive impact of labeling political ads and the creation of databases for the ads for voters to make the best decisions.